daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 - all homework submission and grading
 - working collaboratively

+## GitHub

+In MDS we will use [GitHub.com](https://github.com/) as well as an Enterprise version of GitHub hosted here at UBC, [GitHub.ubc.ca](https://github.ubc.ca).
+Please follow the set-up instructions for both below.

+#### GitHub.com
+If you do not yet have one, sign up for a free account at [GitHub.com](https://github.com/).

+#### GitHub.ubc.ca
+For us to add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to login using your CWL:

+visit [Github.ubc.ca](https://github.ubc.ca) to do this.

+This step is required for
+- being able to store your work
+- all homework submission and grading
+- working collaboratively

 ## Git

-We will be using the command line version of Git as well as Git through RStudio.
-To install the latest version of Git, open Terminal and type the following commands:
+We will be using the command line version of Git as well as Git through RStudio and Jupyter lab.
+There are some new Git commands that we will use that are only available as of Git 2.23 (or newer), thus to get this newest version we will ask you to update your Git even if you have already installed it.

 ```
 sudo apt-add-repository ppa:git-core/ppa
 sudo apt-get update